mlswg/mls-protocol/draft-ietf-mls-protocol.md

 enough for heavy use over low-bandwidth networks.

-For a group of size greater than two, a common strategy is to unilaterally broadcast symmetric "sender" keys over existing shared symmetric channels, and then for each member to send messages to the group encrypted with their own sender key.
-On the one hand, using sender keys improves efficiency relative to pairwise broadcast of individual messages, and it provides forward secrecy (with the addition of a hash ratchet).
+For a group of size greater than two, a common strategy is to distribute symmetric "sender keys" over existing 1:1 secure channels, and then for each member to send messages to the group encrypted with their own sender key.
+On the one hand, using sender keys improves efficiency relative to pairwise transmission of individual messages, and it provides forward secrecy (with the addition of a hash ratchet).
 On the other hand, it is difficult to achieve post-compromise security with sender keys, requiring a number of key update messages that scales as the square